AndreMiranda-dev/hall-of-fame/README.md

 **A:** We want Hall-of-fame to change frequently (hence emphasis on changes in the last week), and we want it to be immediately exciting for your first time contributors.
 You need new contributors, right?
 We better make them excited.

-**Q:** I just commited, and I don't see my face on Hall-of-fame!
+**Q:** I just committed, and I don't see my face on Hall-of-fame!
 What is going on?

 **A:** It refreshes once an hour, and sometimes takes a bit longer.
 Just wait, it will be there.
-Another possibility is there are enough contributors with more commits this week.
+Another possibility is there are enough contributors with more committs this week.
 Contributors are sorted by the number of commits, so if you push another commit, you will increase your chance to show in Hall-of-fame.

 ## Contributing